 “It is a cleaner, drier, and superior performing fuel to wholesale ASTM diesel.
 Fleets with a high amount of idling and stop and go will particularly benefit.
 Fleets, such as utility bucket trucks or garbage haulers, report renewable diesel is described to significantly reduce the maintenance cost of a modern clean diesel truck,” Fitz said.

-Availability & Future Growth
+Availability & Future Growth of Renewable Fuels

 In the U.S., nearly 7 billion metric tons of GHG are emitted each year and more than 28% come directly from the transportation industry.

-“Diesel emissions have been reduced by nearly 95% since the implementation of Diesel Particulate Filters (DPF) and Selective Catalytic Reduction (SCR), but recently the federal government imposed further regulations to tighten emissions and improve the fuel economy for heavy-duty trucks by up to 25% from now through 2027,” said Leuck of Neste US.
+“Diesel emissions have been reduced by nearly 95% since the implementation of diesel particulate filters (DPF) and Selective Catalytic Reduction (SCR), but recently the federal government imposed further regulations to tighten emissions and improve the fuel economy for heavy-duty trucks by up to 25% from now through 2027,” said Leuck of Neste US.
 “Global demand for cleaner fuels is constantly growing and more and more companies around the world are investing in renewable diesel technology.”

 Right now, renewable diesel fuel is not widely available, mainly used in the west coast states of Washington, Oregon, and California.
 But, plants are under construction and the demand and need for this cleaner-burning fuel is present.